maelfabien/ai-station/README.md

   --name ai-station \
   fmikaelian/ai-station
 ```

+If you are willing to use `ai-station` with **GPU ⚡️**, please read my [medium blog post](https://medium.com/@fmikaelian/how-to-setup-a-custom-docker-gpu-development-environment-in-8-minutes-c7f0b41c02a6) for installation instructions.

+### 🏃‍ Getting started

 You can now generate a base template for your machine project ([see this example](station/template)) with the `ais` CLI: